marcoverpas/Six_lectures_on_sfc_models/README.md

 1. The composition of both consumption and government spending is exogenously defined

 Based on these assumptions, a few additional equations are required to transform Model PC into Model IO-PC.
-Notice that scalars are represented using italic characters, whereas vectors and matrices are represented using non-italic characters hereafter.
+Notice that scalars are represented using *italic characters*, whereas vectors and matrices are represented using **bold non-italic characters** hereafter.

 - Vector of exogenously-set unit prices (behavioural) `12`: